 “A lot of teen parents are isolated.
 They can’t hang out with their friends like they used to.
 Often people lose the friends that they had before they were pregnant, so they need to meet other teen parents to have a peer group that they can relate to,” Faltynski said.

 LENA Start classes encourage community and lay the groundwork for long-term connections.
-For example, Lemmon met people in the program who live nearby, meaning their children will likely enter kindergarten at the same neighborhood school together.
+For example, several families met people in the program who live nearby, meaning their children will likely enter kindergarten at the same neighborhood school together.

 A friendly competition developed in the classes as parents received their feedback reports with the amount of conversational turns, adult words, and TV/electronic noise their children experienced.
 They tried to increase the numbers from week to week.